Media and Communications MSc

-A UK first or second class Honours degree or equivalent internationally recognised qualification in a Media/Communications-related subject preferably in the field of Sociology
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in a Media/Communications-related subject (Media; Communications; Cultural Studies; Politics) preferably in the field of Sociology

-Applicants with other qualifications or equivalent professional qualifications and that have considerable relevant work experience will be considered on an individual basis.
+- Applicants with other qualifications, or equivalent professional qualifications, with considerable relevant work experience will be considered on an individual basis.

 Entry criteria are subject to review and change each academic year.

 If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions

 This information is for guidance only by Brunel University London and by meeting the academic requirements does not guarantee entry for our courses as applications are assessed on case-by-case basis.

 - IELTS: 6.5 (min 6 in all areas)

 - BrunELT: 65% (min 60% in all areas)